-Configure Pool and Lane Objects
+Pool and Lane Objects

-Add a Pool Element to the Process Model
+Add a Pool to the Process Model

 Permissions

-Your user account or group membership must have the following permissions to configure a Pool or Lane element in the Process model unless your user account has the Make this user a Super Admin setting selected:
+Your user account or group membership must have the following permissions to configure a Pool or Lane object in the Process model unless your user account has the Make this user a Super Admin setting selected:

 • Processes: Edit Processes